 Miguel O. Mercado

-Welcome to my Research Homepage!
-Currently, I am an undergraduate student at USC, where I collaborate actively with students and faculty.
-Previously, I completed the MIT Summer Research Program with Dr. Luqiao Liu, and prior was an NSF REU Fellow at Penn State with Dr. Paul Lammert.
-I am particularly interested in theoretical condensed matter physics, mathematics, and quantum matter + information.
+I am an undergraduate student at USC, where I presently collaborate actively with students and faculty.
+Previously, I completed the MIT Summer Research Program (MSRP) under the supervision of Dr. Luqiao Liu in 2023, and prior was an NSF-REU Fellow at Penn State advised by Dr. Paul Lammert in 2022.

 My work is generously supported by the Astronaut Scholarship Foundation.